KITV: KHVH-TV, channel 4: Merger

 In May 1958, Kaiser announced the acquisition of KULA-TV; he would retain KHVH radio, with KULA being sold off to Jack Burnett.
 The two television stations merged as KHVH-TV on channel 4, retaining KULA-TV's affiliation with ABC and its studios on Ala Moana Boulevard, at midnight on July 15, 1958.

-The late 1950s and early 1960s saw KHVH-TV's programming expand to the neighbor islands.
+The late 1950s and early 1960s saw KHVH-TV's programming expand to the neighboring islands.
 Channel 4's programming began to be seen on Maui on the island's first TV station, KMVI-TV (channel 12) in Wailuku.
 The station, at the time independently owned by the Maui Publishing Company, had rebroadcast KONA-TV programs until KONA-TV set up its own repeater.
 Kaiser Industries constructed the station at Hilo, KHJK-TV on channel 13, which launched on May 15, 1960, from studios in the Naniloa Hotel.

 By 1960, Kaiser's interests in Hawaii were diverse and far-reaching.
-In addition to the KHVH stations and the Hawaiian Village Hotel that was their namesake, he developed Hawaii Kai on eastern Oahu as well as a cement plant and a hospital.
+In addition to the KHVH stations and the Hawaiian Village Hotel that was their namesake, he developed Hawaii Kai on eastern Oʻahu as well as a cement plant and a hospital.
 His influence led the Advertiser to ask in a December 1959 editorial, "Who's Running Hawaii?"
 Kaiser soon cast his gaze to broadcasting on the U.S. mainland.
 In 1962, he filed for stations in the UHF band in Chicago, Detroit, Los Angeles, San Francisco, and Burlington, New Jersey, near Philadelphia.
 His plans called for seven TV stations—the maximum one company could own at the time—with the stations in Honolulu and Hilo counting as two of the seven.

 During Kaiser ownership, the station developed several local programs.
 Children's show Captain Honolulu aired from 1959 to 1969; Robert "Bob" Smith served as host under the "Sgt.
 Sacto" and Captain Honolulu characters before the show came to an end in 1969.
 (Note: The Captain [City] children's show format would later be used by other stations in the Kaiser Broadcasting chain, most notably at WKBD-TV in Detroit and WKBF-TV in Cleveland.
 WKBD's iteration also featured a host using the "Sgt.
 Sacto" name.)
 Other early local shows included Kaiser Sports Central, 50th State Wrestling, and the Tom Moffatt Show.
 Station manager John Serrao was transferred to Detroit in 1963 to help construct Kaiser's WKBD-TV and cited KHVH-TV's local programming successes when discussing WKBD's planned emphasis on local sports coverage and entertainment.